OneDrive/onedrive-api-docs/docs/rest-api/api/sectiongroup_post_sections.md

 # Create section

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Create a new [onenoteSection](../resources/section.md) in the specified section group.
+Create a new [section](../resources/section.md) in the specified section group.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).